liveaction/reactiff/README.md

 It may require writing some code to be used in a daily application that serves a REST API over the web and consumed by a frontend tier.

-This is the gap that `reactiff` is trying to fill :
+This is the gap `reactiff` is trying to fill :

 - a language to describe REST handlers
 - a language to describe filters (with common web filters)